KEY POINTS

 The American College of Obstetrics and Gynecology has deemed acetaminophen safe for pain relief in pregnancy.

 “Studies that have been conducted in the past show no clear evidence that proves a direct relationship between the prudent use of acetaminophen during any trimester and fetal developmental issues,” the group said in a consensus statement in 2021.
 “Neurodevelopmental disorders, in particular, are multifactorial and very difficult to associate with a singular cause.”
-It notes that since brain development is ongoing for some time, that “leaves room for children to be exposed to a number of factors that could potentially lead to these issues.”
+The statement said that since brain development is ongoing for some time, it “leaves room for children to be exposed to a number of factors that could potentially lead to these issues.”

 Initially, the researchers found “marginally increased risk of autism and ADHD associated with acetaminophen use during pregnancy.”
 When they analyzed matched sibling pairs, they found no such risk associated with autism, ADHD or intellectual disability from acetaminophen use.